Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Human-in-the-Loop Bayesian Optimization with Qualitative Perceptual Feedback

 For developing a GP model, a radial basis function, $k_{{i,j}}~=~\exp(-\theta{||x_i-x_j||}_2^2)$, was used as the kernel function with $\theta$ selected as 30.
 Qualitative perceptual feedback was modeled using an ordinal likelihood with noise parameter $c_o$ selected as $0.5$ and classification thresholds determined as \(t=\{-\infty,-0.5,0.5,\infty\}\), for three ordered categories.

-New parameters are selected with an upper confidence bound~(UCB) acquisition function.
-To sample a new rendering parameter $x_{n}$ for ${n}^{th}$ HiL trial, $\alpha$ was utilized as where $\mu_{*|D_{n-1}}$ and $\sigma_{*|D_{n-1}}$ denote the posterior mean and standard deviation of an arbitrary parameter set $x_*$ given the data up to the $(n\!-\!1)$\textsuperscript{th} iteration.
+New parameters are selected using an upper confidence bound~(UCB) acquisition function.
+To sample a new rendering parameter $x_{n}$ for ${n}^{th}$ HiL trial, $\zeta$ was utilized as where $\mu_{*|D_{n-1}}$ and $\sigma_{*|D_{n-1}}$ denote the posterior mean and standard deviation of an arbitrary parameter set $x_*$ given the data up to the $(n\!-\!1)$\textsuperscript{th} iteration.
 The parameter $\lambda$ is the UCB exploration weight and was set to $0.7$.

 A broad range of fractional-order viscoelastic model parameters was used to define the search space, with stiffness constants $K_0 \in [-15.7,\, 0.44]$~N/mm and $K_1 \in [1,\, 32]$~N/mm, damping constant $B_1 \in [0.001,\, 32]$~\text{N$\cdot$s$^{\alpha}$/mm}, and fractional order $\alpha \in [0.01,\, 0.99]$.
-To reduce the dimension of the search space, the effective stiffness of the fractional-order model was matched to that of the physical viscoelastic material in the low-frequency range, thereby removing one degree of freedom and reducing the search space to three dimensions.
-The effective damping was kept within a suitable range to allow participants to compare creep and stress-relaxation behavior during haptic interaction perceptually.
+To ensure coupled stability of interactions, the feasible parameter sets were confined to the ones that result in the passivity of viscoelastic rendering~\cite{Gemalmaz2026}.
+Furthermore, to reduce the dimension of the search space, the effective stiffness of the fractional-order model was matched to that of the physical viscoelastic material in the low-frequency range, thereby removing one degree of freedom and reducing the search space to three dimensions.
+The effective damping was kept within a suitable range to allow participants to perceptually compare creep and stress-relaxation behavior during haptic interaction.
 Accordingly, $K_1$, $B_1$, and $\alpha$ were used as the free parameters, while $K_0$ was determined via the effective-stiffness constraint.
-During HiL optimization, the search space was normalized to the $[0,1]$ range for GP modeling and further constrained by the sampled-data passivity condition~\cite{colgate}, numerically checked for each parameter set.
+During HiL optimization, the search space was normalized to the $[0,1]$ range for GP modeling and further constrained by the sampled-data passivity condition~\cite{colgate1997}, numerically checked for each parameter set.

 The acquisition function for HiL optimization and the GP hyperparameters were chosen a priori based on pilot experiments.
 The kernel hyperparameter, ordinal classification noise level, and UCB exploration weight were selected to produce smooth latent perceptual functions and reliable behavior within a limited trial budget, consistent with related work in haptics~\cite{Catkin2023, Tolasa2024} and active learning studies in~\cite{Tucker2020, Li2020, Biyik2020}.